Avaya-Infinity/omni-sdk-web/README.md

 The Avaya Infinity™ platform provides the Omni SDK, which enables you to add the chat capabilities of the Avaya Infinity™ platform to your client applications.
 The Omni SDK is a set of libraries that provides APIs and UI components designed to facilitate the seamless integration of Avaya Infinity Omni channel functionalities into your client applications.

+## Quick Start

+To quickly get started with the Omni SDK and try out the web chat capabilities, get the necessary [Web Chat integration details and credentials](#details-required-for-web-chat-integration) from your account administrator, and follow these steps:

+1. Run the **Sample Backend Web App**
+   - Clone or download the **Sample Backend Web App** repository from [GitHub](https://github.com/Avaya-Infinity/omni-sdk-starter-kit).
+   - Configure the **Sample Backend Web App** with the necessary Avaya Infinity™ credentials and settings and run the Node.js server.
+Refer the instructions in the [README](https://github.com/Avaya-Infinity/omni-sdk-starter-kit/tree/main/sample-web-app-server).
+2. Run the **Sample Messaging Client Application**
+   - Clone or download the Omni SDK Web repository from [GitHub](https://github.com/Avaya-Infinity/omni-sdk-web).
+   - Configure the **Sample Messaging Client Application** with the necessary Avaya Infinity™ settings and the **Sample Backend Web App** details.
+Run the Node.js application.
+Refer the instructions in the [README](sample-app-messaging).
+3. Launch the **Sample Messaging Client Application** in a web browser and start a chat conversation.

 ## Next Steps

 1. Review the key components and integration flow involved to achieve Omni SDK integration in the [Overview](#overview) section.
-2. Reach out to your Avaya Infinity™ account administrator to obtain appropriate access information for a Web Chat integration, like:
+2. Reach out to your Avaya Infinity™ account administrator to obtain appropriate [access information for a Web Chat integration](#details-required-for-web-chat-integration).
+3. Refer to these supporting artifacts:
+   - [Omni SDK API documentation](https://avaya-infinity.github.io/omni-sdk-web/)
+   - [Sample Web Chat Client Application](./sample-app-messaging/)
+   - [Sample Backend Server](https://github.com/Avaya-Infinity/omni-sdk-starter-kit)
+4. Integrate your client applications with Avaya Omni SDK to enable web chat capabilities.

+### Details Required for Web Chat Integration

+To integrate your client application with Avaya Infinity™ Omni SDK for web chat capabilities, you need to gather some essential details and credentials.
+Reach out to your Avaya Infinity™ account administrator to obtain the following information:

 - For your Backend Web App (To generate JWT):

   - Avaya Infinity™ hostname
   - Account Id
   - Web Chat Integration Id
   - Client Id
   - Client Secret

 - For using the Omni SDK:

   - Avaya Infinity™ hostname
   - Web Chat Integration Id
   - URL of your Backend Web App Service (to fetch JWT)

-3. Refer to these supporting artifacts:
-   - [Omni SDK API documentation](https://avaya-infinity.github.io/omni-sdk-web/)
-   - [Sample Web Chat Client Application](./sample-app-messaging/)
-   - [Sample Backend Server](https://github.com/Avaya-Infinity/omni-sdk-starter-kit)
-4. Integrate your client applications with Avaya Omni SDK to enable web chat capabilities.

 ## Overview